 6801.
 GENERAL (ORGANIZATIONAL CLOTHING)

 1. DEFINITION.
 Organizational clothing is defined as any clothing loaned to an individual by a naval activity, for which there is a requirement above and beyond authorized Navy uniforms.
 It remains the property of the Navy and is returned to the activity when the individual is transferred.
 Organizational clothing includes such items as foul weather jackets, green/brown flight jackets, flight suits, coveralls, Command ball cap, etc. Organizational clothing is worn with working uniforms only while performing duties for which the garments are designed.
-Only the brown leather flight jacket has been authorized for wear with service uniforms as described in <article 6803.2b(2)>.
+The brown leather flight jacket is authorized for wear with service uniforms as described in <article 6803.2b(2)>.

 2. ISSUE.
 Some specially designed organizational clothing are issued as follows:

 a.
 Special Clothing.
 Allowances for special clothing, which include cold weather clothing, utility clothing, and wet weather clothing are established by the Chief of Naval Operations and published in NAVSUP Manual.

 b.
 CBR Protective Clothing.
 Allowances for Chemical Biological Radiological (CBR) protective clothing are established by NAVSUP and published in NAVSUP Manual.

 c.
 Medical Clothing.
 Allowances for medical clothing are established by Bureau of Medicine and Surgery and published as allowance lists for applicable units.

 d.
 Coveralls.
 Coveralls shall be provided to all engineering personnel and to any other personnel who are performing dirty work which would permanently soil or prematurely destroy personal clothing.

 e.
 Navy Band Clothing and Uniforms.
 Navy band members get organizational clothing described in <article 6301>.